CapriciousRebel/Instagram-Clone/README.md

 # Setup :

+- use schema.sql to create the database

 ## Method 1:

 1) clone the repo and `cd` into it
 2) give permission to run setup.sh : `chmod 777 setup.sh`
 3) run setup.sh: `./setup.sh`
+4) `cd config`
+5)  edit the config.php file and enter the database connection details
+6) cd into public folder: `cd ../public`
+7) start a development server: `php -S localhost:8080`
+8) open your browser and open localhost:8080

 ## Method 2: